Infineon/mtb-example-psoc6-dfu-basic/README.md

 2. Open a CLI terminal and navigate to the application folder.

+   On Windows, use the command line "modus-shell" program provided in the ModusToolbox installation instead of a standard Windows command line application.
+This shell provides access to all ModusToolbox tools.
+You can access it by typing `modus-shell` in the search box in the Windows menu.

-   On Linux and macOS, you can use any terminal application.
-On Windows, open the **modus-shell** app from the Start menu.
+   In Linux and macOS, you can use any terminal application.

    **Note:** The cloned application contains a default BSP file (*TARGET_xxx.mtb*) in the *deps* folder.
 Use the [Library Manager](https://www.cypress.com/ModusToolboxLibraryManager) (`make modlibs` command) to select and download a different BSP file, if required.
 If the selected kit does not have the required resources or is not [supported](#supported-kits-make-variable-target), the application may not work.